Loading...

 | Starting price (March 2026) | $19/mo | No subscription |

 TubeAnalytics is a YouTube analytics platform for independent creators.
 It connects to the official YouTube Analytics API to show your video views, watch time, revenue (CPM and RPM), audience demographics, and competitor data.
-Plans start at $19/month.
+Use it when you need private, decision-grade analytics for your own channel.

 Social Blade is a free public tracker.
-It shows subscriber counts, view history, and revenue estimates for YouTube, Twitch, Instagram, and Twitter.
-No account needed.
-It has tracked creators since 2008.
+It shows subscriber counts, view history, and revenue estimates for YouTube, Twitch, Instagram, and Twitter without requiring an account.
+Use it when you need a fast public snapshot of another channel's trajectory.

 Last updated: March 2026.